 Currently in Melbourne there is minimal coronavirus transmission and restrictions are relatively relaxed.

 If you have any cold or flu-like symptoms, or if you believe that you may be at risk of coronavirus, please do not attend the clinic.

-- Call us on 03 9098 7474 to reschedule your appointment, arrange a video consultation or send photos of any suspicious spots to us directly
+- Call us on 03 9098 7474 to reschedule your appointment, or send photos of any suspicious spots to us directly

 - Follow Department of Health and Human Services recommendations and have a Covid-19 test.
 See the DHHS Coronavirus website for testing locations.

 - Only patients and essential non-patients (e.g. parents and carers) may enter the clinic.